 Williams-Ellis’ daughter Susan, a designer, was already selling her ceramics in Portmeirion when, in 1960, she took over a Stoke-on-Trent pottery and named it after the village.
 With a nice line in botanical motifs, the business blossomed.
 Traditional and contemporary earthenware is still a favourite purchase from the village gift shops, where you can also get a small selection of Portmeirion Pottery at discounted prices.

 Minffordd Station is just a mile’s walk or drive from Portmeirion.
-With platforms for both narrow gauge and mainline services, it’s train buff heaven.
-For a vintage treat, board a steam train bound for the heart of Snowdonia.
-Alternatively, take the short but scenic hop to Porthmadog, perhaps continuing north via the Welsh Highland Railway.
+With platforms for both narrow gauge and mainline services, it’s a rail enthusiast's heaven.
+For a vintage treat, board a steam train bound for the heart of Snowdonia towards Blaenau Ffestiniog.
+Alternatively, take the short but scenic hop to Porthmadog, perhaps continuing north to Caernarfon via the Welsh Highland Railway.
 Find out more about the Ffestiniog & Welsh Highland Railways.